 - Now, drag down the Sales data series in the list.
 So, it will be shown above others in the Radar Chart.

 - Now, click on the chart again.
-And go to the Format Data Series option on the right side of the Window.
+Go to the Format Data Series option on the right side of the Window.

 - Then, click on the Series Options menu and select Series Region 5.